 A good custom maker should constantly examine all the facets of each individual knife, comparing how his operations and results interact with each other, improving his skill and execution on every single knife.
 Though he should be concerned with safety and loss control, he does not pay for or pass on these expenses to his clients.
 If a change is needed in his studio or shop, he makes it, without review by the safety department, analysis by the accounting department, and companywide education plans and schemes initiated by the training department.

 You often get just what you pay for, and sometimes a great deal less.
 A good custom knifemaker will understand and be able to illuminate the difference and advantages of his knives and knife making skill compared to both other makers and factories.
 The points listed below and on other areas of this site will help you get the facts from my perspective.
-Some readers may disagree with my concepts and opinions, but after over thirty years of making fine custom and handmade knives, and over 25 years as a full time professional knifemaker to the military, police, collectors, and professional knife users, this is what I have learned.
+Some readers may disagree with my concepts and opinions, but after about 40 years of making fine custom and handmade knives, and about 30 years as a full time professional knifemaker to the military, police, collectors, and professional knife users, this is what I have learned.

 Look, there are many decent factory knives, suitable for many uses.
 Factories have had many years to determine what makes a knife attractive and saleable, and what makes the knife buyer have loyalty to the factory.
 Not all factory knives are junk, just most of them.
 And none of them are better than custom knives by well known makers.
 Why do you think that individual knife makers get paid so much for their knives?
 If you need a cheap, junky knife to use and abuse, without concern for quality or value, you can buy the latest popular factory knife and that will work okay for you.
 But if you buy knives like that, you're probably not even reading this...